Breadcrumb

 - Reviewing and approving overarching strategies to address aspects of the performance agreement Interior Health holds with the Province of British Columbia

-The Province of B.C., through the Ministry of Health, sets province-wide goals, standards, and performance agreements for the delivery of health care.
+The Province of B.C., through the Ministry of Health, sets province-wide goals, standards and performance agreements for the delivery of health care.
 The Government Mandate Letter identifies the annual priorities and expectations for Interior Health, and is outlined in an agreement between the IH Board of Directors and the Ministry of Health.

-Board of Directors – Meeting schedule
+Board of Directors meetings

-- April 17: 5-6 p.m.
+- April 15: 5-6 p.m.
+PT

-- Dec.
-4: 5-6 p.m.
+- Oct.
+21: 5-6 p.m.
+PT

 If you would like to find out more about presenting at an upcoming meeting or providing written questions to the Board, contact the Board Chair by email.

-View agendas, meeting packages and approved minutes for upcoming and past Board meetings.
+View agendas, meeting packages and approved minutes for upcoming and past board meetings.
 Minutes will be posted once approved.

 Oct.
 6